Taiwan independence movement: Ma Ying-jeou administration (2008–2016)

 is the mainland's ultimate goal.
-The National Unification Guidelines remain “frozen” and Ma precluded any discussion of unification during his term by his “three no's” (no unification, no independence, and no use of force).
+The National Unification Guidelines remain "frozen" and Ma precluded any discussion of unification during his term by his "three no's" (no unification, no independence, and no use of force).

-Tsai Ing-wen administration (2016–present)
+Tsai Ing-wen and Lai Ching-te administration (2016–present)

-The Democratic Progressive Party, led by Tsai Ing-wen, won a landslide victory over the Kuomintang on 20 May 2016.
-Her administration has stated she seeks to maintain the current political status of Taiwan.
-The PRC government continues to criticize the ROC government, as the DPP administration has refused to officially recognize the 1992 Consensus and the One-China policy.
+The DPP, led by Tsai Ing-wen, won a landslide victory over the KMT in 2016 and was reelected in 2020.
+Her administration stated that it sought to maintain the current political status of Taiwan.
+The PRC government continued to criticize the ROC government, as the DPP administration has continued to not officially recognize the 1992 Consensus and the One China policy.

-Impact of the 2019–2020 Hong Kong protests
+Lai Ching-te, the DPP candidate, won the presidential election in 2024.
+During the campaign period, Lai asserted Taiwanese sovereignty, but said a formal declaration of independence would be unnecessary and favored maintaining the status quo.
+He also said he would be willing to work with the Chinese government, but only if they renounce any intentions to use force against Taiwan.